 Yankee Ford

-While the foregoing have frequently made lead gifts over the years, we also would not exist without the multitude of generous donors who have given selflessly to our Annual Appeal, Hall of Fame events, and other fundraising activities which provide the lifeblood of our day to day activities.
+We would also not exist without the multitude of generous donors who have given selflessly to our Annual Appeal, Hall of Fame events, and other fundraising activities that provide the lifeblood of our day-to-day activities.
 Thanks to all of you!